A.D. History Podcast

 The Forgotten Declaration of Independence Signers Who Lost Everything for Signing

 Kushan Empire: The Gatekeeper for the Eastern and Western Worlds

-The Kushan Empire, founded in approximately 30AD, at its height extended throughout the territories of modern Afghanistan, Pakistan, Turkmenistan, Kazakhstan, Uzbekistan as well as portions of eastern Iran and western India.
-Furthermore, the Kushans extended their direct reach to the Caspian Sea and Indian Ocean.
-Thus the Kushans were extremely well placed on a geostrategic basis, serving as a valuable bridge supporting an immense amount of economic activity between Europe, Africa, Eurasia and their Indian subcontinent as well as Far Eastern Asian counterparts.
+The Kushan Empire founded in approximately 30AD, at its height extended throughout the territories of modern Afghanistan, Pakistan, Turkmenistan, Kazakhstan, Uzbekistan as well as portions of eastern Iran and western India.
+Furthermore the Kushan Empire over its three centuries existence, extended their direct territorial reach from the eastern shores of the Caspian Sea to the Indian Ocean.

 The Kushan Empire was very unique in regards to it’s cultural identity, and their many surprising external influences.
-Kushans – in part due to their geographical location – was a crossroads where European and near eastern cultural practices integrated directly with those of East Asia.
+Kushans – in part due to their geographical location – was a crossroads where European and near eastern cultural practices integrated directly with those originating in East Asia.
 The cultural amalgam between East and West was most prominent in religion.
 In addition to the fact Kushans are believed to have spoken a distinctly Indo-European language.

 Write to Paul and Patrick at firstname.lastname@example.org

 Listen to the A.D.
-History Podcast on your Favorite Podcast Platforms: Apple Podcasts, Spotify, Google Play Music, Google Podcasts, Radio.com, Pandora, iHeartRadio, TuneIn, Stitcher, RadioPublic, Pocket Casts, Player FM, Digital Podcast, Podchaser, Castbox, Podbean, Spreaker, SoundCloud, YouTube & Deezer
+History Podcast on your Favorite Podcast Platforms: Apple Podcasts, Spotify, Google Podcasts, Amazon Music, Audacy, Pandora, iHeartRadio, TuneIn, Stitcher, RadioPublic, Pocket Casts, Player FM, Digital Podcast, Podchaser, Castbox, Podbean, Spreaker, YouTube & Deezer